WalletConnect/wcn/docs/node-operator-onboarding.md

 If you choose to use an external RPC provider prefer a paid one, with good reputation.

 If your RPC provider gets compromised or you end up using a malicious one, your Node Operator may experience downtime and your Database data may get corrupted.
-Therefore it's your resposibility to ensure RPC provider trustworthiness.
+Therefore it's your responsibility to ensure RPC provider trustworthiness.

 It is also recommended to use RPC providers supporting WebSocket connections (the RPC provider URLs starting with `wss://`).
 If you choose to use HTTPs expect your Nodes to issue substantial amount of requests, which may be undesirable if you are paying per request.